 One-sided, non -reciprocated, hard-to-get relationships.
 Maybe, he’s just not that into you.

 If you find yourself stuck in this kind of negative pattern with someone, it’s time to take inventory of the kind of people you’re allowing into your life.
-The bottom line is that if you recognize one or more of these kind of interactions, is to consider the reality that maybe he’s just not that into you.
+The bottom line is that if you recognize one or more of these kinds of interactions, is to consider the signs that he’s just not that into you.

 1. Getting stood up, pushed to the back-burner, or ignored is not an exception, it’s the norm.